railsuser2014/openobject-doc-book-en/source/book/3/3_6/invoicing.rst

 *  *Taxes* : provided by the product form and the partner form.

-.. tip::   **Note**  *Managing the price with tax included*
+.. tip::  Managing the price with tax included

 	By default, Open ERP invoices and processes the price without taxes – they're managed as a separate figure.
 	If you want to have invoices provided with tax included you can install the module ``account_tax_include``.

 	The module adds a field on each invoice that enables you to indicate if the invoice is tax exclusive or tax inclusive.

-.. tip::   **Note**  *Information about the product*
+.. note:: Information about the product

 	When you're entering invoice data it can sometimes be useful to get hold of more information about the product you're invoicing.
 	Since you're already in edit mode, you'd press the Ctrl key and use a right mouse-click on the Product field (in both the web and the GTK clients).
 	Then select the available reports.
-Open ERP provides three standard reports about the product
+Open ERP provides three standard reports about the product:

 	* forecasts of future stock,